What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Silicon Valley Eye Physicians help patients from all over Sunnyvale or Los Altos, California.
-Dr. Moshe Mendelson and Dr. Jackson Lau will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Silicon Valley Eye Physicians to find out if scleral lenses are right for you.
+Our staff helps patients from all over Sunnyvale and Los Altos, California, and Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng will provide a comprehensive evaluation and the highest level of care.